ihmeuw/covid-model-seiir-pipeline/docs/index.md

 ### Launching a Pipeline Run

-To launch a pipeline run, you must first create a regression version and/or a forecast version.
+To launch a pipeline run, you must first create an ODE version and/or a regression version and/or a forecast version.

-The `versioner` module has a helper function `create_run` that creates both a regression and forecast version with the same name for a full run, and with all the keyword arguments that you would pass to `RegressionVersion` and `ForecastVersion` (see [versions](#versions)).
+The `versioner` module has a helper function `create_run` that creates all three with the same name for a full run, and with all the keyword arguments that you would pass to `ODEVersion`, `RegressionVersion`, and `ForecastVersion` (see [versions](#versions)).

 Once you have a version, open up a screen and qlogin on the dq on the cluster with at least three threads, 5G of memory, and a few hours of runtime (the pipeline is quick, but the diagnostics